antrea-io/antrea/docs/api.md

 As part of this renaming, and to avoid profileration of API groups, we have decided to group all the Custom Resource Definitions (CRDs) defined by Antrea in a single API group: `crd.antrea.io`.
-In the future, resources within that group will be versioned individually as needed, and this will be reflected in the table above.

 To avoid disruptions to existing Antrea users, our requirements for this renaming process were as follows: